smoeinbbp/nltkwordnetbot/README.md

 # NLTK Wordnet Bot
-Simple bot for find synonyms, antonyms, definition and examples of a word.
+Simple Telegram bot for find synonyms, antonyms, definition and examples of a word.

-# To do
+## To do
 Words Similarity